Felix Sunzu

-Felix Mumba Sunzu (born 2 May 1985, in Chingola) is a Zambian football striker who currently plays for Simba in Tanzania.
+Felix Mumba Sunzu (born 2 May 1985, in Chingola) is a Zambian football striker who played for Simba in Tanzania.

 Career

 Sunzu began his career with Konkola Blades.
 He played in his first season 25 games scores 15 goals for Konkola Blades and joined than in February 2007 on loan to AS Marsa, he played sixteen games and scores two goals for the Tunisian Ligue Professionnelle 1 club.
 He joined than in June 2008 back to Konkola Blades and was than loaned out on 2 September 2008 to French Ligue 2 club LB Châteauroux who for one year.
 He turned than in July 2009 back to AS Marsa who played between 21 October 2009 and was than released from AS Marsa, he played in his second stint only two games in the Tunisian Ligue Professionnelle 1.

 On 25 July 2011, Felix Sunzu became one of Simba's most expensive signing this season after completing a 35,000 US dollar (about 50m/-) move from Al-Hilal of Sudan recently. he signed a two-year deal with the former Mainland champions.